kyperbelt/MarkdownNotes/csus2023fall/csc190/microservice-presentation.md

 * **Constraint**:
     - Must use same language for ease of code review by other members of the team.
+    - Communication with other members of the team is crucial.

 * **Pros**:
     - Wider breadth of expertise from setting up a backend service.